What is Cycles?

 ).choices[0].message.content

-# Budget is reserved before the call, committed after, released on failure.
+# Cycles are reserved before the action, committed after, released on failure.

 result = ask("Summarize this document")import { CyclesClient, CyclesConfig, withCycles, setDefaultClient } from "runcycles";